Katherine Heigl: 2005–2010: Grey's Anatomy and breakthrough

-In 2005, Heigl was cast in what would become her highest-profile role to date, as medical intern Dr. Isobel "Izzie" Stevens on the ABC medical drama Grey's Anatomy.
+In 2005, Heigl was cast as medical intern Dr. Isobel "Izzie" Stevens on the ABC medical drama Grey's Anatomy.
 The show, initially a mid-season replacement, became a huge ratings success and one of the highest-rated series on broadcast TV.
 The same year, Heigl landed the starring role in the independent film Side Effects (2005), a romantic comedy about marketing and the pharmaceutical industry, for which she was also executive producer.
 A year later, Heigl was nominated for the Golden Globe Award for Best Supporting Actress – Series, Miniseries, or Television Film for her work on Grey's Anatomy.

 Heigl also starred in Zyzzyx Road; filmed in 2004 and not released until 2006; it has been cited as the lowest-grossing feature film of all time.

-In 2007, Heigl had her high-profile film breakthrough with Knocked Up (2007), a comedy from writer/director Judd Apatow, opposite Seth Rogen, Paul Rudd, and Apatow's real-life wife, Leslie Mann.
+In 2007, Heigl had her high-profile film breakthrough with Knocked Up (2007), a comedy from writer/director Judd Apatow, opposite Seth Rogen, Paul Rudd, and Apatow's wife, Leslie Mann.
 Upon its June 2007 theatrical release, the film received generally positive reviews from critics and proved to be a box office success and a summer romcom hit.
 The fees Heigl commanded increased after the film's success.
 The movie grossed $148,761,765 in the U.S., for which she earned a salary of US$300,000.
-Heigl's role in the film transformed her into Hollywood's new “It girl” according to Vanity Fair.
+Heigl's role in the film transformed her into Hollywood's new "It girl" according to Vanity Fair.

 On September 16, 2007, Heigl won the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for her role as Izzie Stevens on Grey's Anatomy.
-In her acceptance speech, she said that even her mother didn't think she would win.
 When her name was called for the award, her exclamation of "Shit!" was censored.

 Heigl starred with James Marsden in the film 27 Dresses, for which she received US$6 million.
 The New York Post expressed some disappointment with the mismatch of Heigl's talent and the film's "chick-flick" triviality, suggesting Heigl might be more compatible "with female directors such as Kimberly Peirce (Boys Don't Cry) or Tamara Jenkins (The Savages)...".
-Heigl was announced the Most Desirable Woman of 2008, according to AskMen.com.

-Anne Fletcher, the director of 27 Dresses described her as having the “‘It’ factor”.
-She explained further, “You can't buy it; you can't learn it; you can't create it; it just is.
+Heigl was announced the Most Desirable Woman of 2008, according to AskMen.
+Anne Fletcher, the director of 27 Dresses described her as having the "‘It’ factor".
+She explained further, "You can't buy it; you can't learn it; you can't create it; it just is.
 We haven't had one of her in many years.
 Julia Roberts, Sandra Bullock, Meg Ryan— those have been our go-to girls for romantic comedy for a very long time, but we haven't had a new one.
 Katie has beauty, vulnerability, identifiability.
 She's funny, charming, lovely to watch.
-Her slightest eye movement is captivating; you know instantly what's going on.”
+Her slightest eye movement is captivating; you know instantly what's going on."